ScienceParkStudyGroup/microbiome-lesson/_episodes/03-alpha-diversity.md

 teaching: 60
 exercises: 30
 questions:
-- ""
+- What is Alpha-diversity?
+- How can I calculate and plot Alpha-diversity?
+- How can I test differences among treatments?
 objectives:
-- ""
+- Define Alpha-diversity and the Alpha-diversity indices that we will use
+- Calculate Richness, Chao1, Evenness and Shannon
+- Visualize Alpha-diversity using ggplot2 for the diffrent treatments
+- Test statistical differences among treatments
 keypoints:
 - ""
 ---

-## Definitions and important information
+## 1. Definitions and important information
 Alpha-diversity represents diversity within an ecosystem or a sample, in other words, what is there and how much is there in term of species.
 However, it is not easy to define a species and we can calculate alpha-diversity at different taxonomic levels.
 In this tutorial, we are looking at the OTU level (clustered at 97% similarity thresholds).